-- Examples of proteins on the immune cell are PD-1 or CTLA-4 - The protein on the cancer cell is called PD-L1
+- An example of a protein on the immune cell is PD-1. - The protein on the cancer cell is called PD-L1.

 Without immunotherapy:

 PD-1/PD-L1 are attached at the checkpoint.
 The cancer cell is hidden and protected from attack.